sohaibkhan027/sohaibkhan027/README.md

-- 👋 Hi, I’m @sohaibkhan027
+- 👋 Hi, I’m @sohaib_xox
 - 👀 I’m interested in Web Developing
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on Company
-- 📫 How to reach me Insocial Media
+- 📫 How to reach me On Social Media

 <!---
 sohaibkhan027/XOX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.